GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/langchain-chatbot/README.md

    You can optionally set up a local PostgreSQL instance to test the application locally.

-   Start by creating network, then run the PostgreSQL container:
+   Start by creating a network, then run the PostgreSQL container:

    ```bash
    docker network create langchain-chatbot